dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 ======

-- condense the following into a segue

-- Introduce thesis about
-  - emphasize disnormalization's disruption to language, non-verbal communication and parsing meaning from action/symbols
+- emphasize disnormalization's disruption to language, non-verbal communication and parsing meaning from action/symbols.
-  - touch on how the distributed nature of agency in AI entities will allow them outpace man's ability to keep up with disnormalization.
-    - so while we will struggle with social consensus of meaning and norms, (artificial entities will have much less difficulty doing so.)

 - define denormalization, as it applies herein, as a process between normalized and disnormalized. define disnormalization as it applies